noahrizika/cybersecurity-chatbot/README.md

 **Organizational Design**

-I used PascalCase for component folders / files and camelCase for all other folders and files.
+I used CamelCase for component folders / files and drinkingCamelCase for all other folders and files.

 ChatBot components are organized by feature.
 Sub-components that are only used by one component (ie: Popup.tsx) are in its parent component's folder.